OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/WP7.md

  - ODK proposal preparation [timeline](https://github.com/OpenDreamKit/OpenDreamKit/graphs/contributors?from=2014-11-23&to=2015-03-07&type=c)
  - version control systems and VREs
  - [github](http://github.com) and pull requests
- - crowdfunding (in academia too---
+ - crowdsourcing (in academia too!)

 ---
 ## Deliverables

 {% comment %}
-The include below gets the finished deliverables of the work pakacge and put the list in "delivs"
+The include below gets the finished deliverables of the work package and put the list in "delivs"
 {% endcomment %}

 {% include deliverables_slides.html %}